dpardes/laptop/README.md

 * [Foreman] for managing web processes
 * [Homebrew Cask] for managing Mac applications distributed as binaries from the CLI
 * [Sublime] for editing text in a nice way
-* [Sourcetree] for graphically managing Git
-* [Skitch] for quickly marking up pictures and screenshots
-* [MAMP] for an easy pre-configured/setup AMP stack

 [Homebrew]: http://brew.sh/
 [Bash Completion]: http://bash-completion.alioth.debian.org/